fzingg/hyperloop-showcase/README.md

 ### HyperReact is powered by React

 **HyperReact** is powered by React
 **HyperReact** and friends are in most cases simple DSL Ruby wrappers to the underlying native JavaScript libraries and React Components.
 It is really important to have a solid grip on how these technologies work to complement your understanding of **HyperReact**.
-Most searches for help on Google will take you to examples written in JSX or ES6 JavaScript but you will learn over time to transalte this to **HyperReact** equivalents.
+Most searches for help on Google will take you to examples written in JSX or ES6 JavaScript but you will learn over time to translate this into **HyperReact** equivalents.
 To make headway with **HyperReact** you do need a solid understanding of the underlying philosophy of React and its component based architecture.
 The 'Thinking in React' tutorial below is an excellent place to start.
 (Make sure you see the Flux Store Tutorial in **HyperReact** above for an example of how to communicate between grandparent and child components).

 + [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html)
 + [React](https://facebook.github.io/react/docs/getting-started.html)